nerdpudding/pptx_poc/Sprint1/SPRINT1_PLAN.md

 1. Write the code
 2. Create the Dockerfile immediately
 3. Add to docker-compose.yml
-4. Build and test via `docker-compose up`
+4. Build and test via `docker compose up`

 ---